Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Is your child’s school not on our current list?
 Let us know and we’ll reach out to see about starting your very own GTS After School program!

-GTS is excited to offer our 2nd installation of GTS Homeschool bringing engaging theatre education to your child while connecting them with other homeschooled children.
+GTS Homeschool brings engaging theatre education to your child while connecting them with other homeschooled children.
 Join one of our amazing teachers online for 60 minutes of interactive theatre games!

 Have you ever wanted to bring a puppet to life?
 Act for the camera?
 Execute an epic stage battle?
 Sing and dance to your favourite musical?
 Perform a Shakespearean monologue?
 Audition with confidence?
 Then join us for one of our GTS Specialty Workshops!